Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-B2GP1 is a 326-amino acid protein synthesized by hepatocytes, endothelial cells, and trophoblast cells.(4) It contains 5 repetitive structures or "sushi domains," termed domain 1 through 5, for a combined molecular weight of 54?kDa for the protein.(4-6).
-Autoantibodies to B2GP1 may be detected by solid-phase immunoassays (SPA) and functional coagulation assays.
-Unlike LAC, the SPA provides quantitative measurements and antibody isotype class determinations that are important for risk assessment.
-Immunoassays for B2GP1 antibodies can be performed using either a composite substrate comprised of B2GP1 plus anionic phospholipid (ie, cardiolipin-dependent B2GP1) or B2GP1 alone.
-Antibodies detected using B2GP1 substrate without another phospholipid (direct assays) are referred to simply as "B2GP1 antibodies."
-Some B2GP1 antibodies are capable of inhibiting clot formation in functional coagulation assays that contain low concentrations of phospholipid cofactors.(6) Antibodies detected by functional coagulation assays are commonly referred to as LAC.
-Anti-B2GP1 antibodies associated with thromboembolic events target domain 1 of the molecule and are responsible for LAC (functional, phospholipid-dependent prolongation of the clotting time) and aCL-dependent B2GP1 antibody positivity.(7)
+B2GPI is a 326-amino acid protein synthesized by hepatocytes, endothelial cells, and trophoblast cells.(4) It contains 5 repetitive structures or "sushi domains," termed domain 1 through 5, for a combined molecular weight of 54 kDa.(5-7) Autoantibodies to B2GPI may detected by solid-phase immunoassays (SPA) and functional coagulation assays.
+Unlike the LAC, the SPA provides quantitative measurements and antibody isotype class determinations that are important for risk assessment.
+Immunoassays for the detection and quantification of anti-B2GPI antibodies can be performed using either a composite substrate comprised of B2GPI plus anionic phospholipid (ie, cardiolipin-dependent B2GPI) or B2GPI alone.
+Antibodies detected using B2GPI substrate without another phospholipid (direct assays) are referred to simply as "anti-B2GPI 1 antibodies."
+Some anti-B2GPI antibodies are capable of inhibiting clot formation in functional coagulation assays that contain low concentrations of phospholipid cofactors.(5) Antibodies detected by functional coagulation assays are commonly referred to as LAC.
+Anti-B2GPI antibodies associated with thromboembolic events target domain 1 of the molecule and are responsible for LAC (functional, phospholipid-dependent prolongation of the clotting time) and aCL-dependent B2GPI antibody positivity.(2)

 Reference Values